Best eSIM for Privacy 2026: Anonymous, Account-Free Options Compared

 Account Required No No Yes

-Data Collected Email only None Name, email, phone, address
+Data Collected None with crypto (email only with card) None Name, email, phone, address

 KYC/ID Verification Never Never Sometimes required